Free travel for companions

 A good tip: always book at least 48 hours in advance.

-Minivan with access ramp able to accommodate up to three persons in motorized wheel-chairs and four companions.
+Minivan with access ramp able to accommodate up to three persons in motorized wheel-chairs and 5 persons maximums.

 Accessible car rentals with hand controls or spinner knobs